 13. Embark on a Cultural Expedition

 The Coffs Coast is known for its amazing scenery and for becoming the first certified ECO Destination in New South Wales.
-You will, however, uncover a rich tapestry of arts, history, and culture with a closer look.
+Among the Coffs Harbour things to do, you will uncover a rich tapestry of arts, history, and culture with a closer look.

 Known as ‘the sharing people,’ the Gumbaynggirr peoples of Coffs Harbour shared food and other natural resources with other Aboriginal groups since their territories were so bountiful.